Killing of Sayfollah Musallet: Aftermath

 After the killing, a group of Israeli settlers followed a CNN vehicle, evaded the Israel Border Police, and smashed the rear window with a club as the van escaped.
 The funeral of Musallet and his friend Mohammed al-Shalabi, who died via a gunshot wound to the chest, took place on 13 July in al-Mazra'a ash-Sharqiya.
 Hundred of mourners attended and the bodies were wrapped in the Palestinian flag.

-Musallet's family blamed both the settlers and the Israeli military for the death and called for the US State Department to investigate the killing; its spokesperson "referred questions about any investigation into the incident to Israel's government," according to CBS News.
-On 15 July, Mike Huckabee, the US Ambassador to Israel, called the killing a "criminal and terrorist act" and called on the Israeli government to "aggressively" investigate.

 Criminal investigation and proceedings

 The Israeli military said that it was investigating Musallet's killing, but declined to comment on its role in delaying ambulances.
 Israeli police stated that it was investigating the attack on the CNN journalists.
 According to Israeli police, a Palestinian from Sinjil was arrested on the day of the killing and remained in custody while two left-wing activists who were arrested were released and banned from reentering the West Bank for 15-days.
 On 12 July, six arrests were made in connection with the killing, which included two settlers and an IDF reservist.
 According to the IDF, the reservist, who Israeli police stated had fired into the air during the clashes, was released after questioning.

+Response

+Musallet's family blamed both the settlers and the Israeli military for the death and called for the US State Department to investigate the killing; its spokesperson "referred questions about any investigation into the incident to Israel's government," according to CBS News.
+On 15 July, Mike Huckabee, the US Ambassador to Israel, called the killing a "criminal and terrorist act" and called on the Israeli government to "aggressively" investigate.